CGJennings/se3docs/docs/um-release-notes.md

 - The previewer can now optionally show rounded card corners.
 - Exporting designs with a bleed margin has been simplified.
 Previously, if the designer provided a bleed margin it would always be included, and if not then a synthetic margin could optionally be generated.
 Now, there is simply an option to include a margin or not.
 If the designer provided a margin and none is desired, it will be clipped off.
 - You can disable spelling checking in code editor tabs separately from game component tabs in the **Language** preferences panel.
 This prevents a sea of error highlights when editing code with comments written in a language other than the game language.
+- Document tab icons are more visible in dark themes.

 ### For plug-in developers